swarga-core/clearmethod/core/commands/cm-prime.md

 ## After execution

 You now have full knowledge of:
-- ClearMethod concepts (TASK, WORKFLOW, CONTEXT)
+- ClearMethod concepts (TASK, WORKFLOW, AGENT, CONTEXT, EVENT)
 - CML language (how to interpret .yml instructions)
 - All available commands
 - Active extensions and their methods